MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/troubleshoot/price-change-tracking.md

 To stop creating more batch jobs, follow these steps.

-1. In Commerece headquarters, go to **Retail and Commerce \> Headquarters setup \> Parameters \> Commerce shared parameters \> Prices and discounts**.
+1. In Commerce headquarters, go to **Retail and Commerce \> Headquarters setup \> Parameters \> Commerce shared parameters \> Prices and discounts**.
 1. Under **Price change tracking**, remove all legal entities from the grid, and then select **Save**.
 1. Restart Application Object Server (AOS).

 In general, Microsoft recommends that you [specify a batch group for price change tracking batch jobs](/dynamics365/commerce/troubleshoot/price-change-tracking#specify-batch-group-for-price-change-tracking-batch-jobs) prior to enabling the price change tracking feature.
-This action limits the impact of the price change tracking batch jobs to within given AOS instances, instead of blocking the default batch job pool.
+This action limits the impact of the price change tracking batch jobs to AOS instances, instead of blocking the default batch job pool.

 ### Stop and clear existing batch jobs